 "Plagiarism involves the intentional representation of someone else's thoughts or words as if they were one's own.
 Instances include the following:

 Sounds simple enough, right?
 Things can quickly get confusing, especially if you're not keeping track of your information sources.
-Check out the Libraries' page on plagiarism for more information, including tips on how to recognize it and avoid it.
+Check out this video tutorial by Vanessa Garofalo at Southeastern University for more information, including tips on how to recognize it and avoid it.